sandhawke/dataset-update-stream/README.md

 Sometimes you want a client to keep an up-to-date copy of some data on a server.
 This client might be part of another server, a mobile app, or some app running in a web browser.

 An efficient protocol for mirroring data will depend on the kind of data and how it changes.
-This protocol applies to to data where:
+This protocol applies to data where:
 1. The data consists of a **set** of items, an unordered collection without duplicates.
 For example, this might be rows in a SQL database table or a spreadsheet, as long as duplicates are not allowed.
-(Key fields are not necessary, though.)
+(Key fields are not necessary.)
-2. Each item can be serialized (stringified) to a string without newlines and then accurately reconstituted (parsed).
-For example, any objects which survive JSON.parse(JSON.stringify(item))) are fine, since JSON escapes newlines.
-The encoding does not have to be JSON, as long as client and server agree on the encoding.
+2. Each item can be serialized (stringified) to a unicode string and then accurately reconstituted (parsed).
+For example, any objects which survive JSON.parse(JSON.stringify(item)) are fine.
+The encoding does not have to be JSON, as long as client and server agree on the encodings.

+## Quick Start

+There may be pre-existing libraries to do this.
+If not:

+On the client:

+1. When you do your HTTP GET on the resource you want to mirror, look for a Link header with rel="https://sandhawke.github.io/dataset-update-steam/v1".
+If you get it, this protocol applies, and you can close that connection.
+If you don't get it, you'll have to use some other technique, like polling.
+2. Use the URL you got from that Link header as an [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource).
+3. Handle "add", "remove", and "remove-all" events in the obvious way.
+When you first open the connection, you should get a "remove-all" event, indicating you are starting the mirror in an empty state, then there will be "add" events bringing the client up to the current state.
+After that, events will arrive as the origin data changes.

+On the server:

+1. Tell clients how to to find the update-stream for each dataset.
+This depends on your webserver.
+In nginx it might be something like this:

+        add_header Link <https://example.org/update-streamer?origin=$uri>; rel="https://sandhawke.github.io/dataset-update-steam/v1"

+2. Have a server process answering at the URL you provided, giving a stream of add, remove, and remove-all events to any clients which connect, using the [event stream format](https://www.w3.org/TR/eventsource/#parsing-an-event-stream), which might look like:

+        event: remove-all

+        event: add
+        data: {"city":"Boston","tempF":26}

+        event: add
+        data: {"city":"Barcelona","tempF":54}

+        event: remove
+        data: {"city":"Boston","tempF":26}

+        event: add
+        data: {"city":"Boston","tempF":28}

+The stream should continue, with new add/remove output as needed, until the client closes the connection.
+Keeping these connections open indefinitely can be much more efficient than alternatives like polling.

 ## Design Discussion